kai-cool-dev/kDNS/README.md

 Planned Features
 ----------------

--	Register Domains directly over API (Freenom)
+-	Register free or paid Domains directly over API (Freenom).
 -	DynDNS API
 -	Advanced AdBlock and Parental Control with own block lists
--	Nicer UI
+-	Nicer and mobile friendly UI
+-	Removing of the most common bugs `BUGS.md`
+-	Nicer Display of the Changelog
+-	Combine Changelog for DNS with Users
+-	Credit System for DNS Zones
+-	Credit System with combined billing and paypal gateway
+-	Credit System for Freenom API
+-	User Signup should be changeable
+-	Recursor Metrics via PowerDNS API --> Cronjob with input in MySQL
+-	Authorative Metrics via PowerDNS API --> Cronjob with input in MySQL
+-	Dashboard with Statistics (Admin and User)
--	Mobile-Friendly UI
+-	DNSSEC

 License
 -------